mendix/docs/content/developerportal/deploy/private-cloud-supported-environments.md

 {{% /alert %}}

 {{% alert type="info" %}}
-By default, Mendix for Private Cloud will first try to connect with TLS enabled; if the server doesn't support TLS, the Mendix Operator will retry connecting without TLS.
+By default, Mendix for Private Cloud will first try to connect with TLS enabled; if the server doesn't support TLS, the Mendix Operator will reconnect without TLS.
 To ensure compatibility with all PostgreSQL databases (including ones with self-signed certificates), all TLS CAs are trusted by default.

 If Strict TLS is enabled, Mendix for Private Cloud will connect with TLS and validate the Postgres server's TLS certificate.
 In this case, the connection will fail if